 In a SystemC design, the body of an SC\METHOD is executed whenever its sensitivity condition is met.
-The logic inferred by a tool for an SC\METHOD depends on both the sensitivity condition and the form of the SC\METHOD body.
-While it is possible to simulate the behavior of a sequential circuit using SC\METHOD (using signal edges in the sensitivity list), such usage is Not Supported.
-Only an SC\METHOD that describes a combinational circuit is Supported.
-Such an SC\METHOD is sensitive to any change in the signals in its sensitivity list (as opposed to being sensitive to the positive or negative edge of a signal).
+The logic inferred by a synthesis tool for an SC\METHOD depends on both the sensitivity condition and the form of the SC\METHOD body.

+As a synthesis refinement, all paths through an SC\METHOD shall either be combinational or sequential.
+An SC\METHOD with a mix of combinational and sequential paths is Not Supported.